VENUE

 The conference will be organized by the beautiful Ohrid Lake, in the cradle of the Slavic literacy.

-The conference venue is hotel complex Hotel Pela and
+The conference venue is hotel complex HOTEL DRIM STRUGA.

 The location is given below.